 Japanese Trapdoor Snail

 The Japanese Trapdoor Snail is a calm, peaceful freshwater snail that spends most of its time scavenging for food.
 They quickly withdraw to their shells when in danger and their operculum seals them in like a trapdoor.

 Mystery Snails are the most popular types of freshwater aquarium snails that you can find in fish stores.
 These snails have varying patterns on their shells.
 The shells can range from light brown to dark brown.
 But, the patterns on each shell is unique to each snail.

 Nerite Snails are another popular freshwater snail whose shells have different shapes, colors, and patterns.
 Nerite snails love algae.
 In fact, they are one of the best algae eating snails you can get.
 And, unlike other freshwater snails, nerite snails do not reproduce in freshwater and so won’t overpopulate your tank.

 Pond Snails usually get into fish tanks because they are already attached to live plants.
 Their eggs can also be on live plants and then hatch later on in an aquarium.

 Rabbit Snails are slow-moving and peaceful freshwater snails.
+Like most snails, they are peaceful, non-aggressive.
 They have long shells and quite an interesting face.

 Ramshorn Snails can be ought in stores but sometimes they can make their way into a fish tank attached to live plants.
 These snails can reproduce in an aquarium setting and are known to breed rather quickly.